31 Years Ago Today, $500 Million Of Art Stolen From Boston Museum

-A little after midnight on March 18th, 1990, two men dressed as police officers knocked on the door of Boston's Isabella Stewart Gardner Museum, and were let in by an overnight worker there.
-What happened next has been a mystery for more than 23 years.
+A little after midnight on March 18th, 1990, as folks were stumblin' out of the bars from a night of celebrating St. Patrick's Day, two men dressed as police officers knocked on the door of Boston's Isabella Stewart Gardner Museum, and were let in by an overnight worker there.
+What happened next has been a mystery now for 31 years.

 But what authorities and the FBI knew was that more than $500 million worth of artwork had been stolen, 13 pieces of artwork in 81 minutes.